ConformitateJuridic20 decembrie, 2019|Actualizataprilie 09, 2025

 If the entities were being formed within a single LLC in Delaware, for example, the holding entity would have to be formed as a separate LLC in this situation.
 Each operating entity could still be formed within the single LLC.

 Obviously there are additional costs involved in creating two or more entities rather than one.
-However, the concept of an entity within an entity, embodied Series LLC statutes, can significantly lessen these costs.
-Moreover, these costs, which really are relatively modest, represent a type of inexpensive insurance against the risk of loss.
+However, the concept of an entity within an entity (although the series are not actually entities) embodied in Series LLC statutes, can significantly lessen these costs.
+However, keep in mind that in several of the states with Series LLC statutes, a separate document has to be filed to create each series, with a filing fee for each document, and in some cases an annual fee.
+These costs represent a type of insurance against the risk of loss.

 Securitization requires multiple entities